 To establish a sensing measurement session, the SME of a sensing initiator shall issue an MLME-SENSMSMTSESSION. request primitive that results in the transmission of a Sensing Measurement Request frame from this sensing initiator to a sensing responder.

-A sensing initiator shall not establish more sensing measurement sessions than the value of the Max Supported Sessions field in the last Sensing Capabilities element received from the sensing responder.
+A sensing initiator shall not establish more concurrent sensing measurement sessions with a sensing responder than the value of the Max Supported Sessions field in the last Sensing Capabilities element received from the sensing responder.

-NOTE—A sensing initiator does not initiate a sensing measurement session with a STA if the latest Sensing Capabilities element received from that STA sets the Max number of Supported Sessions subfield value to 0.
+NOTE—A sensing initiator does not initiate a sensing measurement session with a STA if the latest Sensing Capabilities element received from that STA sets the Max Supported Sessions subfield value to 0.

 SP